Legit-Labs/legitify/docs/github/repository/non_linear_history.md

 ### Remediation
+1. Note: The remediation steps applys to legacy branch protections, rules set based protection should be updated from the rules set page
-1. Make sure you have admin permissions
+2. Make sure you have admin permissions
-2. Go to the repo's settings page
+3. Go to the repo's settings page
-3. Enter "Branches" tab
+4. Enter "Branches" tab
-4. Under "Branch protection rules"
+5. Under "Branch protection rules"
-5. Click "Edit" on the default branch rule
+6. Click "Edit" on the default branch rule
-6. Check "Require linear history"
+7. Check "Require linear history"
-7. Click "Save changes"
+8. Click "Save changes"